 It is a fact that when we are being assembled in Him, we are also being assembled together with all the others who are in Him.
 Will that be expressed through us physically on this earth?
 Yes!
 But it must be an assembling, a gathering together that is brought about by, and for, Christ and as such may not look like what we would expect.

 We have already been given quite a number of word pictures of what God is assembling that express and explain who we are and what we are called without needing to use a Hebrew, Greek, or Latin word!
-The danger with using a foreign word that is not part of our language is not only of misunderstanding the word, but also of creating a “special” religious and ecclesiastical term that is exclusive and used only by those “in the know”; in short, it becomes a thing of pride and is a religious buzzword.
+The danger with using a foreign word that is not part of our language is not only of misunderstanding the word, but also of creating a “special” religious and ecclesiastical term (like “ekklesia”) that becomes exclusive and used only by those “in the know”; in short, it becomes a thing of pride and a popular religious buzzword.

 Some of the word pictures that have already been given to us in the Scriptures, besides an Assembly, are: Christ’s Body, Kingdom, Family, Wife/Bride, Household, Temple, Grapevine, Light, Salt, Bread, a City, and Nation.
 Each of these express an element of truth about this unseen construction that Christ is building/assembling and we can use any one of them to describe who we are.

 Word pictures are packed full of meaning… and while not one image contains the whole picture, and in some ways may even be a paradox when compared with the other images, if we take the primary elements of each, we begin to see what this Community of God’s people is about.
 What I have extracted and shared here is obviously incomplete, there is so much more to be gleaned from these examples….